 Collection and usage attributes Statistical unit: Courses of radiotherapy treatment started.
-Guide for use: The table below defines some key concepts used in the Radiotherapy waiting times NMDS.
-It is assumed that data submitted to the Radiotherapy waiting times NMDS adhere to these definitions.
+Guide for use: The table below defines some key concepts used in the RWT NMDS.
+It is assumed that data submitted to the RWT NMDS adhere to these definitions.
 These definitions do not necessarily apply to other data sets.

-Key concept Definition Course of radiotherapy treatment A course of radiotherapy treatment is a series of one or more radiotherapy treatments prescribed by a radiation oncologist.
-A course of radiotherapy treatment should have an associated ready-for-care date and, when treatment starts, a radiotherapy start date.
+Key concept | Definition Course of A course of radiotherapy treatment is a series of one or more radiotherapy radiotherapy treatments prescribed by a radiation oncologist. treatment A course of radiotherapy treatment should have an associated ready-for-care date and, when treatment starts, a radiotherapy start date.
 A patient can receive more than one course of radiotherapy treatment at the same time (i.e. courses which are simultaneous or which overlap).
 These courses may have the same or different ready-for-care dates and the same or different radiotherapy start dates.
 Only a radiation oncologist can prescribe a course of radiotherapy treatment.
 A prescription is not equal to a course of radiotherapy treatment.
 A prescription may be for one or more courses of radiotherapy treatment.
-A prescription outlines the anatomical region/sites to be treated and is for a prescribed dose at a defined volume (fractionation) over a defined period of time.
-One course of radiotherapy treatment may cover multiple phases and multiple treatment plans.
+A prescription outlines the anatomical region/sites to be treated and is for a prescribed dose at a defined volume (fractionation) over a defined period of time One course of radiotherapy treatment may cover multiple phases and multiple treatment plans.
 The completion of a course of radiotherapy treatment is not relevant to the definition of a course of radiotherapy treatment.
 Diagnosis Diagnosis is described either by the principal diagnosis (where radiotherapy is intended as treatment for cancer), or by the principal diagnosis of the disease being treated (where radiotherapy is intended as treatment for a disease other than cancer).
-Treatment start Treatment starts with the first fraction delivered and does not include the planning or simulation stages of radiotherapy.
-The statistical unit will be calculated by the AlHW for time period (see Scope above) using the following data elements: The time in days between Patient-ready-for-care date, DDMMYYYY and Patient- radiotherapy start date, DDMMYYYY.
+Treatment Treatment starts with the first fraction delivered and does not include the planning or simulation stages of radiotherapy. start The statistical unit will be calculated by the Australian Institute of Health and Welfare for the time period (see Scope above) using the following data elements: The time in days between Patient-ready-for-care date, DDMMYYYY and Patient- radiotherapy start date, DDMMYYYY.
+01/07/2018 Implementation start date: